jzaldumbide/mobilecomputing/README.md

             │   ├── Rectangle2.java 			: Implements object Bounds
             │   ├── World.java 					: Implements
             │   ├── WorldListener.java 			: Basic listeners while the game is running
-            │   ├── WorldRenderer.java 			: Renders testures on the screen every 6fps
+            │   ├── WorldRenderer.java 			: Renders textures on the screen every 6fps
             │   ├── network
-            │   │   └── LevelDownloader.java 	:
+            │   │   └── LevelDownloader.java 	: Manage access to the network, level and high score downlading and uploading and ile system reading.
+Manages also XML parsing.
             │   └── util
-            │       ├── Assets.java 			: This class handles all asstes like textures, sounds, animations and music.
+            │       ├── Assets.java 			: This class handles all assests like textures, sounds, animations and music.
             │       ├── Player.java 			: Creates a file that contains player name, level score and status of each level.
             │       ├── Settings.java 			: Static clas with some parameters for configuration
             │       └── TextureRegionSet.java 	: Used for asign textures to Objects